-Many of our spiritual greats have written about the Dark Night of the Soul, a troubling and often difficult spiritual phase.
+Many spiritual greats have written about the Dark Night of the Soul, which is a troubling and incredibly difficult phase of spiritual awakening.

 Not everyone on the spiritual path experiences this challenging period, but for those who do, it has the potential to be incredibly transformational.